-Following receipt of notification from the Director of Libraries (Fredericton) of a tentative recommendation that is unfavourable to a candidate, he or she shall have the right of a personal appearance before the Committee before a final recommendation is reached by the Committee.
-The librarian may be accompanied by another librarian preferably from the same Department or Branch.
+Following receipt of notification from the Dean of Libraries (Fredericton) of a tentative recommendation that is unfavourable to a candidate, he or she shall have the right of a personal appearance before the Committee before a final recommendation is reached by the Committee.
+The Librarian or Archivist may be accompanied by another Librarian or Archivist preferably from the same Department or Branch.

-At each level of assessment a comparison shall be made, prior to formulation of a final recommendation, of all librarians being considered for similar assessment in that year.
+At each level of assessment a comparison shall be made, prior to formulation of a final recommendation, of all Librarians or Archivist being considered for similar assessment in that year.

-Copies of the final recommendations, and/or decision, together with reasons, shall be sent to the librarian.
-In the event of an unfavourable recommendation, all the reasons shall be given in sufficient detail with appropriate reference to the documentation, to allow the librarian to make a submission for consideration at the next level, if any, or for purposes of Article 41.
+Copies of the final recommendations, and/or decision, together with reasons, shall be sent to the Librarian or Archivist.
+In the event of an unfavourable recommendation, all the reasons shall be given in sufficient detail with appropriate reference to the documentation, to allow the Librarian or Archivist to make a submission for consideration at the next level, if any, or for purposes of Article 41.